cloudant/nodejs-cloudant/README.md

 This library can be used with one of three `request` plugins:

 1. `default` - the default [request](https://www.npmjs.com/package/request) library plugin.
-This uses Node.js callbacks to communicate Cloudant's replies back to your app and can be used to stream data using the Node.js Stream API.
+This uses Node.js's callbacks to communicate Cloudant's replies back to your app and can be used to stream data using the Node.js [Stream API](https://nodejs.org/api/stream.html).
-2. `promises` - if you'd prefer to write code in the Promises style then the "promises" plugin turns each request into a Promises.
-This plugin cannot be used stream data.
+2. `promises` - if you'd prefer to write code in the Promises style then the "promises" plugin turns each request into a Promise.
+This plugin cannot be used stream data because instead of returning the HTTP request, we are simply returning a Promise instead.
-3. `retry` - on occasion, Cloudant's multi-tenant offerring may reply with an HTTP 429 response,  meaning "you've exceeded your call quota - try again later".
+3. `retry` - on occasion, Cloudant's multi-tenant offerring may reply with an HTTP 429 response because you've exceed the number of API requests in a given amount of time.
 The "retry" plugin will automatically retry your request with exponential back-off.
+4. custom plugin - you may also supply your own function which will be called to make API calls.

 #### The 'promises' Plugins